theforeman/journald-logger/README.md

 ```

 It also tries to log ```CODE_LINE```, ```CODE_FILE``` and ```CODE_FUNC``` and try to recurse into Cause and log it into a separate message with ```GEM_LOGGER_MESSAGE_TYPE=ExceptionCause```

+## Authors

+This library was written by Anton Smirnov and currently maintained by https://www.theforeman.org developers.

 ## License